monome/docs/norns/help.md

 ## manual / offline update <a name="manual-update"></a>

-- Download and copy [update file](https://github.com/monome/norns/releases/download/v2.2.2/norns191028.tgz) to a FAT-formatted USB drive
+- Download and copy [update file (12/01/2019)](https://github.com/monome/norns/releases/download/v2.2.4/norns191201.tgz) to a FAT-formatted USB drive
 - Insert the disk to norns and power up.
 - Connect via [serial](../maiden/#other-access).
 - Copy file to `~/update/`: